So Others May Live

 Ground Team

-The Ground Team is trained and equipped to respond at a moments notice in order to make Central Oregon a safer place to live.
+The Ground Team is trained and equipped to respond at a moment’s notice to make Central Oregon a safer place to live.

 Mission

-To ensure all SAR members are mission ready 24/7.
-This includes providing the proper training and equipment so members can answer the call when the need is there.
+To ensure all SAR members are mission-ready 24/7.
+This includes proper training and equipment so members can answer the call when the need arises.

 Mountain Rescue Team

-In the vast Deschutes County wilderness there are countless inaccessible and dangerous places to get lost or injured.
-The Mountain Rescue Unit (MRU) not only covers mountainous snow, rock, and glacier terrain, but they also have the internal capability for rescues on technical rock climbing routes and caves.
+In Oregon’s vast Deschutes County wilderness, there are countless remote and dangerous places to get lost or injured.
+The Mountain Rescue Unit (MRU) not only covers mountainous snow, rock, and glacier terrain, but also performs technical rescues on rock climbing routes and within caves.

 Mission

-MRU will access, search, reach, treat, package, and transport a casualty from any terrestrial location within Deschutes County during any season of the year.
-Locations include, but are not limited to: cliff faces of any angle, cave environments, wilderness and alpine areas, Smith Rock climbing area, and any area requiring technical travel or footing.
+MRU will access, assess, and extricate patients from any terrestrial location within Deschutes County 24/7 year-round.
+Rescues occur on cliff faces of any angle, cave environments, wilderness and alpine areas, Smith Rock climbing area, and any area requiring technical travel or footing.

 ATV Team